Basketball at the Island Games

 Basketball is an event at the Island Games, the biennial multi-sports event for island nations, territories and dependencies.

-Basketball was first chosen as a sport at the Island Games in 1999.
+Basketball has featured in every Island Games since being first chosen as a sport in 1999, excluding the 2005 and 2025 games.

 Each Island can enter one team per gender.
 The minimum age is 13 on the opening day of the games.